rancher/docs/content/rancher/v2.6/en/cluster-provisioning/registered-clusters/_index.md

 To prevent issues when upgrading, the [Kubernetes upgrade best practices](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/) should be followed.

-# ACE Support for RKE2 and K3s Clusters
+# Authorized Cluster Endpoint Support for RKE2 and K3s Clusters

 _Available as of v2.6.3_